-Prior to implementing a new application, you must thoroughly plan its security.
-This process includes selecting the appropriate security technologies, and standards, as well as suitable implementations.
-The specific decision must be carefully considered because it affects the entire development process and deployment of the application.
+Prior to implementing a new application, its securiy must be thoroughly planned out.
+This process includes selecting the appropriate security technologies, standards, and suitable implementations.
+The specific decision must be carefully considered as this will affect the entire development process and deployment of the application.

-A customized expertise will help you select the technologies and standards that are best suited to your application, eliminating time-consuming and costly future adjustments.
+A customized expertise will help you select the technologies and standards that are best suited to your application, which will eliminate time-consuming and costly adjustments in the future.

 You want to ensure that the design of your planned application is secure?

-The choice of the appropriate security technology is often not trivial.
-Standards are continuously improved and technologies are constantly expanded, making it difficult to keep track of all available options.
+Choosing the appropriate security technology is often not a trivial matter.
+Standards are continuously improved and technologies are constantly expanded, making it difficult for you to keep track of all available options.

-This can be seen in the example of Single Sign-On procedures: The standards SAML, OAuth and OpenID Connect are all widespread and used in many applications.
+This can be seen in the example of Single Sign-On procedures: The standards SAML, OAuth, and OpenID Connect are all widespread and used in many applications.
 Each of the standards offers different flows and numerous extensions for special use cases.
-Therefore, after the decision for one of the standards has been made, further questions arise:
+Therefore, after the decision for one of the standards has been made, additional may questions arise:

 - Which flows can I use in my scenario?